vpal/s3fastls/README.md

 - **File output**: Write results to a file instead of stdout using the `--output` flag.
 - **Configurable retry behavior**: Control retry attempts and backoff durations for S3 operations.
 - **Library and CLI**: Use as a Go library or as a standalone command-line tool.
+- **Robust error handling**: All errors from S3, context cancellation, and output writers are propagated and joined as needed.
+Context errors are detected and surfaced as such.
+- **Testability**: The library is designed for easy testing with mocks and fakes, and includes testing for paging, context cancellation, and error propagation.

 ## Usage as a Command-Line Tool
 ```